Bobrisky gloats as ex-bestie Tonto and Kpokpogri continue to fight dirty

 - Popular actress Tonto Dikeh and her ex-lover, Kpokpogri have thrown every form of shame in the wind as they continue to spill dirty secrets about each other

-- The crossdresser took to his Instagram page with a post which saw his rejoicing as the actress is 'disgracing' herself everywhere
+- The crossdresser took to his Instagram page with a post which saw him rejoicing as the actress is 'disgracing' herself everywhere

-Popular actress and philanthropist, Tonto Dikeh has been in the news for weeks now over her failed relationship with politician, prince Kpokpogri.
+Popular actress and philanthropist, Tonto Dikeh has been in the news for weeks now over her failed relationship with a politician, Prince Kpokpogri.

 The messy breakup has led to both parties spilling dirty secrets about each other on social media to the satisfaction of many.

-One of such people apparently rejoicing in Tonto's predicament is her ex-bestfriend, Bobrisky.
+One of such people apparently rejoicing over Tonto's predicament is her ex-best friend, Bobrisky.
 The crossdresser had earlier trolled the actress after news of her failed relationship hit the internet.

-Kpokpogri has so much of your ‘intimate unclad’ tapes: Tonto Dikeh exposes popular married dancer Jane Mena
+I was told to insult Rosy Meurer, Bobrisky heaps accusations on ex-bestie Tonto Dikeh amid Kpokpogri drama

-In a recent post on his Instagram page, Bobrisky mocked anyne who didn't have data in the month of September, seeing as Tonto and her ex-lover are bent on bringing each other down.
+In a recent post on his Instagram page, Bobrisky mocked anyone who didn't have data in the month of September, seeing as Tonto and her ex-lover are bent on bringing each other down.

 Bobrisky continued by saying that he is enjoying the fact that his ex-bestie is disgracing herself everywhere.